Lock up the college funds, or it is easy to raid them

-NEW YORK If your kids' college savings are not walled off in some kind of separate account, how do you keep yourself from raiding the kitty?
+NEW YORK (Reuters) - If your kids' college savings are not walled off in some kind of separate account, how do you keep yourself from raiding the kitty?

 Stephanie Sadural Heincker is one mom who does not trust herself: she has an automatic deduction from each paycheck go into 529 college savings plans for her two- and four-year-old.